York: And you don't think those issues are related?

 - In the 1800s, there was a Mexican politician by the name of Antonio de Padua María Severino López de Santa Anna y Pérez de Lebrón, better known as Antonio López de Santa Anna, President of Mexico and "Napoleon of the West".
 A popular general and leader (he was elected president for eleven nonconsecutive terms), he is most famous among Americans for the time he traveled to Texas to personally take charge of the Mexican forces working to put down a rebellion, including leading the forces that successfully besieged and retook San Antonio and The Alamo.
 Of course, he is also known for being captured at the Battle of San Jacinto, where he was forced to sign the Treaties of Velasco recognizing the Republic of Texas as an independent nation, which probably wouldn't have happened if he had lead from the rear.
 The Texian leader at San Jacinto, General Sam Houston, would would go on to be President and later Governor of Texas.

 - General Andrew Jackson, who led American troops to victory at the Battle of New Orleans in the War of 1812 and later became the 7th President of the United States, was a highly accomplished duelist who survived numerous pistol duels.
 His most famous duel was with Charles Dickenson in 1806.
 Dickenson got off the first shot, striking Jackson in the chest, just inches away from his heart, but Jackson was still able to fire his pistol and kill Dickenson.
 Against all odds, Jackson survived his own gunshot wound, though the bullet was too close to his heart to be removed and it would give him chronic pain for the rest of his life.
+Jackson got a chance to show off his fighting prowess in 1835 when he became the first US President to survive an assassination attempt.
+The assassin, 35-year old Richard Lawrence, approached the 67-year old Jackson and tried to shoot him with two pistols, both of which misfired.
+Jackson then proceeded to savagely pummel Lawrence with his cane, and only stopped when Lawrence was subdued by bystanders.

 - In The American Civil War, Confederate cavalry general Nathan Bedford Forrest was distinguished for his skills as a warrior as much as he was for his leadership.
 Throughout the course of the war, he was wounded numerous times and killed more then 30 Union soldiers in combat.
 He also killed one of his own officers in self defense, Lt.
 A. Wills Gould, after the two of them got into a heated exchange over a transfer order that Forrest had signed.
 Gould pulled his revolver and shot Forrest, but Forrest still managed to draw his knife and stab Gould to death after being shot.